- About Us

 Specific Officer Roles

-The President is the face of CGE, chairs EC meetings, and generally does all the little things that help keep CGE running.
+The President is the face of CGE, helps prepare EC meetings, chairing the CGE bargaining team and preparing for bargaining in off-years (we negotiate our contract every two years), and generally does all the little things that help keep CGE running.
 This includes following up with all other officers and doing things that other folks can’t get to.
 This position is best suited for someone who is familiar with CGE, is good at managing many tasks and being organized, and can write and communicate clearly and professionally with diverse audiences.
 It is usually someone who has previous EC experience.

 - Review and finalize the EC agendas